nats-io/k8s/helm/charts/nats/UPGRADING.md

   # required if using a full or cache resolver
   resolver:
-    # make sure to uncomment the next line if using a full or cache resolver
+    # uncomment the next line if using a full or cache resolver
     # enabled: true
     pvc:
       name: nats-jwt-pvc